 Each student is assigned to a graduation cohort the first time he or she is reported as a ninth grader, or, if a transfer student, immediately upon being reported as enrolled in a high school grade.

 After the school year ends, school districts can review and request changes to graduation and dropout information on individual students from mid-July through mid-September.
-An exit status audit is then done by intermediate school districts between October and December.
+Intermediate school districts then conduct an audit between October and December.

 This report is updated annually every February.